Central Council of Ex-Muslims

-The Central Council of Ex-Muslims (German: Zentralrat der Ex-Muslime, ZdE) is a German association (Verein) advocating for the rights and interests of non-religious, secular persons of Muslim heritage who have left Islam.
+The Central Council of Ex-Muslims (German: Zentralrat der Ex-Muslime und sonstiger nichtreligiöser Menschen e.
+V., ZdE) is a German association (Verein) advocating for the rights and interests of non-religious, secular persons of Muslim heritage who have left Islam.
 It was founded on 21 January 2007 and as of May 2007 had about 200 members, with "hundreds" of membership applications yet to be processed.

 The term "Central Council of Ex-Muslims" typically refers to organizations or groups that advocate for the rights and support of individuals who have left or renounced Islam.
 These organizations often work to provide a platform for ex-Muslims to share their experiences, express their beliefs, and seek assistance if needed.
 They may also focus on promoting secularism, human rights, and freedom of belief.

 The organisation opened branches in Britain and Scandinavia and the Central Committee for Ex-Muslims was created in the Netherlands.
 The British chapter is affiliated with The Ex-Muslim Forum.
 Another Ex-Muslim grassroots group, Ex-Muslims of North America, launched independently in Canada and the United States and affiliated itself with the Central Council of Ex-Muslims.

 Foundation

+Banner of the Zentralrat der Ex-Muslime at a counterdemonstration in Frankfurt am Main, 2011.

 The Council was founded by about 30 ex-Muslims including Iranian women's rights activist Mina Ahadi (chairman), who was sentenced to death in 1981 in her home country; the Turkish-born publicist Arzu Toker (vice chairman); and Nur Gabbari, the son of an Iraqi clergyman.

 Even in lands where execution for apostasy is prohibited, former Muslims are not sure of their lives, as their Muslim relatives may try to kill them.
 Chairwoman Ahadi has been put under personal security by German police after receiving death threats.
 Ahadi says that she and other members have been "terrorized".

 The choice of the association's name is furthermore deliberate, as it is an allusion to the name of the Central Council of Muslims in Germany, which represents approximately 20,000 of the over 3 million German Muslims, and whose name is an allusion to the Central Council of Jews in Germany.

 The Central Council of Ex-Muslims receives support from the Giordano Bruno Foundation in Germany and according to its own claim also by the International League of non-religious and atheists, Bund für Geistesfreiheit München, as well as Humanistischer Pressedienst.